 Ejaculatory problems (including delayed ejaculation, rapid ejaculation and inability to ejaculate) are among the most common sexual concerns for men.
 Sex therapy can help identify the cause of ejaculation problems and increase sexual satisfaction.

-Couples who have been unable to have intercourse may feel like they are the only ones with this problem.
+Individuals and couples who have been unable to have intercourse (sometimes referred to as unconsummated relationships) may feel like they are the only ones with this problem.
 In fact, many couples have been unable to achieve intercourse despite a desire to do so.
-Sex therapy can help identify what is holding you back from achieving the sex life you desire.
+If you wish to be able to have penile-vaginal intercourse but have been unable to do so, sex therapy can help.

 Almost one in six couples experience struggles with infertility.
 Fertility problems can affect your sense of self, your relationship with your partner and your sex life.
 Therapy can help you cope with the stress of infertility.